-Although no alcohol is sold in Disneyland itself (except in Club 33), locations in Disney California Adventure, the Disney-owned hotels, and Downtown Disney serve alcohol.
+Beer, wine, and mixed drinks can be purchased at Disneyland in Star Wars: Galaxy’s Edge, plus Disney California Adventure, the three hotels, and Downtown Disney.
 Here’s our guide to the best beer and mixed drinks available throughout Disneyland Resort.
+(Updated February 2, 2020.)

 While it’s not as popular as Drinking Around the World at Epcot in Walt Disney World, leisurely afternoon spent exploring the various Disneyland Resort bars is a lot of fun.
 Plus, all of these bars are within a short walk of one another given Disneyland’s condensed footprint, so it’s easy to hit them all in one day.